 Lhasa to Kathmandu

 The tour starts in Kathmandu.
-We appreciate that people join redspokes tours from all over the world and no matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
+We appreciate that people join redspokes tours from all over the world and no matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to your hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be available.
 If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.
 Our holiday price does not include your international flight to Kathmandu, or your local flight from Kathmandu to Lhasa.

 The tour ends in Kathmandu.
 Please feel free to book your flight for anytime on the departure day, as you will be staying in Kathmandu for the last night of the trip.
 Your transfer to the airport is included in the price with redspokes.
 If you decide to stay in Kathmandu beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.

-Our leaders carry a good tool kit and will help to fix any bike problems.
-However, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
+Our leaders carry a good tool kit and will help to fix any bike problems so all you normally need to carry is a daypack, for your camera etc. However, we cannot guarantee that we will be equipped for all repairs, so if you are bringing your own bike on the tour you must ensure that it is in good working order.
 If in doubt, have it fully serviced by a bike shop before you travel.

 Bikes for this trip need to be:

+Tough because bikes can take a hammering on Tibet's roads.
 Low geared: a 22-tooth granny cog on the front crank driving an 11-32/34 block on the back will do the trick.